TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Basic project settings

 1. Modify `taito-config.sh` if you need to change some settings.
-The default settings are ok for most projects, but you might want to define some links with `link_urls`.
+The default settings are ok for most projects.
 2. Run `taito project apply`
 3. Commit and push changes